reidashwill/week_11_project/README.md

 As a user i would like to read all product reviews to guide my purchasing descision.

+As an admin, I want to ensure that other users don't have access to CRUD functionality.

+As an admin, I want to ensure that other users don't have access to CRUD functionality.

 ## Setup/Installation Requirements

 * _Navigate to https://github.com/reidashwill/week_11_project_
 * _clone the respository to your local machine_
 * _navigate to the cloned directory and open in your text editor of choice to view code_
 * _run the command 'bundle install' to install all gems used in this project_
-* _run the command 'rspec' to run the suite of tests included_
+* _run the command 'rspec' to run the suite of tests included currently passing all tests with 99% coverage according to simplecov_
 * _run the rommand "rails s" to start a local rails server_
 * _navigate your browser of choice to localhost:3000_